ON SALE: Save 5%

 FAQs

-The National Three Peaks Challenge includes climbing the three highest mountains in Scotland, England and Wales within 24 hours, so it is challenging.
-You don’t require any mountaineering experience for the 3 peaks challenge.
-We will set off at a pace which the guide feels is appropriate to attempt the challenge within 24 hours.
-Any cut off times implemented will either be for legal reasons to do with drivers hours or to benefit the majority of the group.
+You need to be in good physical shape to participate in this trip.
+The National Three Peaks Challenge includes climbing the three highest mountains in Scotland, England and Wales within 24 hours, so it is tough going!
+However, you don’t require any mountaineering experience.
+The guide will aim to set a pace that is necessary to complete the challenge within 24 hours.
 It should be noted that there will be minimal time for breaks and this is not a leisurely walking pace.
+Cut-off times may be implemented for legal reasons to do with driver's hours or to benefit the majority of the group.

-The walking pace for the National 3 Peaks will be set by the guide in order to set a pace in which the group can attempt to complete the challenge within 24 hours.
-This pace will be a relatively fast walk.
-Any breaks will be minimal and simply to drink, have a quick snack or catch your breath.
-The group will not at any point stop for longer than a couple of minutes to rest.
-If you are well off the pace or struggling the guide may need to discuss how this might be managed going forward.
-It should be noted this is not a leisurely walk.
-We will be aiming to walk at approximately 4/5km per hour.
-If you have concerns about your fitness levels or would like to take a little longer to complete the 3 peaks then perhaps consider the 3 peaks in 3 days event.
+The guide will aim to set a pace which the group can realistically attempt to complete the challenge within 24 hours.
+This will mean a relatively fast walk with minimal breaks of no more than a few minutes to drink, have a quick snack or catch your breath.
+If you are well off the pace or struggling, the guide may need to make a call as to whether you can continue the challenge.
+If you have concerns about your fitness levels or would like to take a little longer to complete the 3 peaks at a more leisurely pace, we recommend that you consider the National 3 Peaks -3 Days trip (also available through Skyhook).

 Your head guide is Simon

 All trips on Skyhook are run by small, hand-picked local guiding companies.
-For this trip your guides run Mountaineerin Ltd, based in Warrington.
+For this trip you'll be led by Simon and the guiding team based in Warrington.

 By booking through Skyhook you'll be joining a small-group trip.
 This can make it nice and sociable (you'll be added to a group chat after booking), and guarantees great value for money!